allister-grange/GitKeep/README.md

     - [] Get the new note screen working, with an option of what directory to put the new note in
     - [] https://github.com/arnnis/react-native-fast-toast
     - [] Set height of note to zero (or hide it), until webview is ready
+    - Menu on a three ellepsis menu on the search bar (option to re-choose your repo)

 ### To Deploy to phone